MicrosoftDocs/architecture-center/docs/virtual-machines/baseline-content.md

 *Download a [Visio file](https://arch-center.azureedge.net/baseline-certificates.vsdx) of this architecture.*

-[Azure Key Vault](/azure/key-vault/general/overview) provides secure management of secrets, including TLS certificates.
+[Key Vault](/azure/key-vault/general/overview) provides secure management of secrets, including TLS certificates.
 In this architecture, the TLS certificates are stored in the Key Vault and retrieved during the provisioning process by the managed identities of Application Gateway and the VMs.
-After the initial setup, these resources only access the Key Vault when the certificates are refreshed.
+After the initial setup, these resources only access Key Vault when the certificates are refreshed.

-The VMs use the [Azure Key Vault VM extension](/azure/virtual-machines/extensions/key-vault-linux) to automatically refresh the monitored certificates.
-If any changes are detected in the local certificate store, the extension retrieves and installs the corresponding certificates from the Key Vault.
+The VMs use the [Key Vault VM extension](/azure/virtual-machines/extensions/key-vault-linux) to automatically refresh the monitored certificates.
+If any changes are detected in the local certificate store, the extension retrieves and installs the corresponding certificates from Key Vault.
 The extension supports certificate content types PKCS #12 and PEM.

 > [!IMPORTANT]
 > It is your responsibility to ensure your locally stored certificates are rotated regularly.
 For more information, see [Azure Key Vault VM extension for Linux](/azure/virtual-machines/extensions/key-vault-linux) or [Azure Key Vault VM extension for Windows](/azure/virtual-machines/extensions/key-vault-windows).